nbernardes/snowflake/readme.md

 For example, deriving a bucket number from a snowflake to use as part of a composite key in Cassandra in the attempt to limit partition size.

-Lets say we want to know the current bucket for an ID that would be generated right now:
+Lets say I want to know the current bucket for an ID that would be generated right now:

 ```elixir
 Snowflake.Util.bucket(30, :days)
 # => 5
 ```

-Or if we want to know which bucket a snowflake ID should belong to, given we are bucketing by every 30 days.
+Or if I want to know which bucket a snowflake ID should belong to, given I are bucketing by every 30 days.

 ```elixir